simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 Conclusion
 ----------

-In conclusion, **Windows**, **Linux**, and **macOS** are three popular operating systems that offer unique features and capabilities.
+Wrapping up, **Windows**, **Linux**, and **macOS** are three popular operating systems that offer unique features and capabilities.
 Each operating system has its strengths and weaknesses, making them suitable for different types of users and purposes.

 **Windows** is widely used in the consumer market and offers a user-friendly interface, extensive software compatibility, and regular updates and support from Microsoft.
 It is a popular choice for gaming and productivity.